cleverua/tuna-timer-api/README.md

 It leverages a custom [slash command](https://api.slack.com/slash-commands) for Slack.
 It helps team members to track times they spend on tasks.

+## Features

+* Start and stop timer on a task
+* Resume the timer on the last stopped task
+* See what tasks you and other team member are working on currently
+* Flexible reporting:
+    * Get aggregated report for given team member for given time frame (this week, last week, this month, last month etc) as a message in a Slack channel
+    * Generate a CSV or XLSS report file and post its link to Slack so you can click to download the report

 ## Quick tour

+#### Start a timer on task

 Suppose you post a message like below in **_#my-project_** Slack channel: